 Step 2.
-Then, in the Settings window, click on the System category from the left side pane.
+In the Settings window, click on the System category from the left side pane.

 Step 4.
-Next, under Scale & layout section, in Display resolution, you can see the current screen resolution fixed for your monitor.
+Next, under the Scale & layout section, in the Display resolution option, you will find the current screen resolution fixed for your monitor.
 For instance, on my PC, the screen resolution set by Windows 11 is 1440 x 900 pixels.

 Step 5.
-Now, if you want to change the screen/display resolution due to some reason, click on the drop-down menu under the Display resolution option and select the desired resolution that you want to set for your monitor.
+Now, if you want to change the screen/display resolution for some reason, click on the drop-down menu under the Display resolution option and select the desired resolution that you want to set for your monitor.

 Step 6.
-After selecting a new resolution for your screen, you will prompt to keep changes or revert.
+After selecting a new resolution for your screen, you will be prompted to keep changes or revert.
 Here, Windows 11 gives you 10 seconds to make the changes; if you don’t select any options, it will revert to the default screen resolution settings.
 Windows will also show a preview of the new resolution; if you are happy with the changes, click on the Keep changes button; otherwise, you have the option to click on the Revert button.

-However, the option is available to change the screen resolution, and you will not require these settings to change in most cases.
-Because Windows automatically select the best screen resolution based on the graphics/hardware you are using.
+However, there is an option available to change the screen resolution, you will not require these settings to change in most cases.
+Because Windows automatically selects the best screen resolution based on the graphics/hardware you are using.